-IID Architects has a varied portfolio of community and education projects ranging from £500,000 to £30 million – we have extensive experience in conversion and extension of existing buildings as well as new builds.
+IID Architects has a varied portfolio of community and education projects (including Higher Education) ranging from £500,000 to £30 million – we have extensive experience in conversion and extension of existing buildings as well as new builds.
 We provide architectural services from inception to completion.

 Anna Gillies - Project Architect

 Following graduation from Bath with a Master’s degree, Anna joined the practice in September 2012 as a Part II graduate, competing with over 200 other applicants and impressing everyone with a beautifully crafted CV and stunning portfolio.
-She completed her RIBA Part III in 2014 and is now a fully qualified Architect.
+She fully qualified in 2014 and as well as her Project Architect role, is now also a Professional Tutor with Westminster University assisting other graduates in achieving their Part III qualification.

 Since joining IID Anna has worked as part of the team delivering The London Oratory School Atrium development and a number of schemes with St. George’s, Weybridge.
 Anna is a keen cyclist and enjoys clocking up the miles (and hills) outside of work with her cycling club.